 A one-hour team clinician-to-clinician consultation is available as a pro bono service to clinicians managing challenging cases within the metro-Boston community.
 Clinicians are asked to present their cases at a clinical case conference and are provided with team feedback.
 These one-time consultations focus on topics such as optimizing communication within multidisciplinary teams, selecting the optimal level of care for a specific patient, and engaging a patient who is ambivalent about relinquishing valued symptoms.

 Off-Site Evidence-Based Treatment Workshops

 The EDCRP is dedicated to the dissemination of empirically supported treatments to interested real-world practitioners.
 Our faculty members have led interactive workshops on the use of cognitive-behavioral therapy and family-based treatment for eating disorders locally, regionally, and nationally.
 To inquire about faculty availability and fee structure, please call 617-726-8470.

 Mass General/McLean Psychiatry Residents and Mass General Psychology Interns

 Residents and interns who wish to undertake clinical research in eating disorders are invited to contact program faculty to discuss their interests and possible mentorship opportunities.
 A 6- to 12-month commitment is required.

-Each summer, the EDCRP mentors emerging scientists and students, giving them the resources and guidance they need to undertake a 10-week independent research project.
+Each summer, the EDCRP mentors emerging scientists and students, giving them the resources and guidance they need to undertake an 8-week independent research project.